 As vegetable beds are being cleared and other plants are being pruned back and tidied up, this is a perfect time to add bokashi pre-compost to your garden.
 Think about all of the produce that you have (hopefully) harvested from your garden over the year.
 Those carrots, peas and other goodies have drawn valuable nutrients from your soil.
-If possible, make a plan for your bokashi pre-compost over the winter and dig trenches to cover as much of your garden as possible.
+If possible, make a plan for your bokashi pre-compost over the winter and dig trenches to cover as much of your garden as possible, some may even opt for sheds and garages in ND to protect some produce and equipment in the harsh weathers.
 Focus on areas that need an extra boost as well as any areas used to grow food.

 Using your bokashi kitchen composter throughout the fall and winter will give your soil a massive boost and your plants a great start in the spring.